-In this unit, we have also discussed consumer behaviour towards a prevailing price of the commodity.
+In this unit, we discussed consumer behaviour towards a prevailing price of the commodity.
 It includes the individual consumer demand (which study the behaviour of individual person) as well as the market demand (which study the behaviour of two or more persons) and factors that are affecting the demand of a product.
 The law of demand states that there is an inverse relationship between price and quantity demanded, all other things being equal.
 Other things that are assumed to be constant are the income of the consumer, tastes and preferences of the consumer and the prices of related goods etc. These aspects are considered important to determine the size of the market.
 Besides this, we have also studied another important aspect from a pricing-decision point of view i.e., how markets react to change in price of a product.
 That is called elasticity of demand.
 Three types of elasticity of demand have been discussed in this context i.e., price elasticity of demand, income elasticity of demand and cross elasticity of demand.
-Under this, the different concepts of elasticity and its degrees which includes perfectly elastic.
-Measurement of elasticity of demand with various ways like total expenditure method, percentage method, point method and are method.
+Under this, the different concepts of elasticity and its degrees which includes perfectly elastic, perfectly inelastic, unitary elastic, greater than unitary elastic and less than unitary elastic.
+Measurement of elasticity of demand with various ways like total expenditure method, percentage method, point method and arc method.